sai91003/data-analysis-projects/README.md

+# E-Commerce Data Analysis project
-## his project focuses on analyzing E-Commerce sales data to evaluate business performance, customer trends, and revenue growth.
+## This project focuses on analyzing E-Commerce sales data to evaluate business performance, customer trends, and revenue growth.
 An interactive dashboard was created using Microsoft Excel to visualize key metrics and support data-driven decision-making.